 Containers with a drain — such as an old ice chest or cooler — are especially convenient for such purposes.
 While you should not use soaps or detergents to bathe your tortoise, you must wash the container with an anti-bacterial soap and rinse it well after each use.

 Tortoise bath water and brush

 Always use room-temperature water when bathing your tortoise to avoid causing him to become chilled.
 You will need to obtain the water from an indoor source, which supplies both hot and cold water, or you can use an outdoor tap, but you must let the water sit for a while to warm up sufficiently.
 Dechlorinating the water is not necessary, but you can do so if you wish.

-An old toothbrush helps dislodge the dirt, grime and debris that often coat your tortoise's shell, legs and tail.
+Use an old toothbrush to help dislodge the dirt, grime, and debris that often coat your tortoise's shell, legs, and tail.
 If you do not have an old toothbrush, use a soft sponge.
-Whichever you use, designate it exclusively to tortoise-care purposes; never try to wash it and use it for other purposes, which may spread germs and disease.
+Whichever you use, designate it exclusively to tortoise-care purposes; never try to wash it and use it for other purposes because that will spread germs and disease.

-Use the toothbrush to scrub your tortoise's legs, upper shell, lower shell, tail and head.
-Use a gentle touch to avoid injuring your pet, and avoid directly scrubbing his eyes, eardrum or vent.
-Pay special attention to the bottoms of his feet and claws, which are often the dirtiest areas of a chelonian’s body.
+Use the toothbrush to scrub your tortoise's legs, upper shell, lower shell, tail, and head.
+Use a gentle touch to avoid injuring your pet, and avoid directly scrubbing his eyes, eardrum, or vent.
+Pay special attention to the bottoms of his feet and claws, which are often the dirtiest areas of a tortoise's body.

 Dry your tortoise with paper towels before returning him to his habitat.
 This will prevent dust, dirt, and debris from sticking to him, and negating your previous efforts.